NguyenDacCuong2604/Xamarin-WeatherApp/README.md

 ## Contributions
 We welcome contributions from the community.
 If you'd like to add new features, fix bugs, or enhance the app, please create a pull request.

+This project inspired by and built from the interface template of https://github.com/devcrux/WeatherApp."

 ## Author
 - Name: [NguyenDacCuong2604](https://github.com/NguyenDacCuong2604)